 “Well, I’ve got nothing better to do than to hold on,” said the man.

 Within minutes, Mr. Hansen helped the man down from the tree.

 “Thank you, thank you so much,” said the man.
 “By the way, my name is Terry Fletcher and that plane that I was flying in was my best plane, Nancy.”

 “I’m Mr. Hansen,” said Mr. Hansen, introducing himself.
-“This is my wife, Mabel and my two children, Ricky and Jenny and of course, my two cows, Fawn and Spot.”
+“This is my wife, Mabel and my two children, Ricky and Heather and of course, my two cows, Fawn and Spot.”

 “I’m so glad that you are alright,” said Mrs. Hansen.
 “You sure gave us quite a scare.
 What happened, anyway?”

 “Well, I was up in the air and all of a sudden I lost all my power,” said Terry.
 “That plane came down instantly.”

 “You sure are a lucky man,” commented Mr. Hansen.